falcosecurity/falco-website/content/en/docs/metrics/falco-metrics.md

 Currently, none of the officially maintained plugins provides any metric, but this will change in the future.

+Lastly, please note that as of Falco 0.38.1, it is not possible to fully use the remaining metrics feature when running plugins without the syscalls source.
+This is due to some regressions that prevent us from serving a small subset of metrics in this scenario.
+Near-term improvements in this regard are tracked in the following issue.
+Please also keep in mind that many of the metrics categories are specific to the syscalls source, such as `libbpf_stats_enabled`, `kernel_event_counters_enabled`, or `state_counters_enabled`.

 ## Breaking Changes

 {{% pageinfo color=info %}}